What NOT to Tell Your Financial Institution

 4. Be Wary of Clicking on Links

 Think twice before clicking on any links you’ve been sent in an email, as they could cause you to inadvertently download malicious software or “malware.”
 This method of attack (known as “phishing”) gives scammers access to the personal information on your phone or computer.
 This can include files, passwords to your accounts, or even your personal photos to help them create a social media profile under your name.
-This same kind of attack is known as “smishing” when it occurs by text message rather than email.
+This same kind of attack is known as “smishing” when the malicious link is sent by text message rather than email.
 If you’re unsure whether or not it’s safe to click a link or a button in an email or text message, don’t click on it.

 Takeaway